How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Performance of State-Dependent Local Projections

 \subsection{Analytic Results}

-In this section, we establish analytical guarantees for the Monte Carlo simulation results within the same QAR(1,1) setting.
+In this section, we establish analytical guarantees for the numerical illustration results within the same QAR(1,1) setting.
 Specifically, we derive closed-form expressions for the shock-conditional MSE $\mathcal{L}^{spec}_h(\delta)$ and the state-conditional MSE $\mathcal{R}^{spec}_h(s)$ introduced in Remark~\ref{rem:distance_special_cases}(iii)--(iv) (see \eqref{eq:def_loss_u_main} and \eqref{eq:def_loss_s_main}).

 The next two theorems summarize the shock- and state-conditioned approximation errors and the induced ranking across specifications.

 \begin{theorem}[Conditional MSE comparisons given $u_t=\delta$] Maintain Assumption~\ref{assump:qar.dgp}.
 Fix $h\ge 0$ and let $\delta\in\RR$.
 Let $a_h$ and $q_h$ be as in \eqref{eq:ah_qh_def}, $m$ as in Proposition~\ref{prop:irf.shock.state}, and define $\sigma_s^2 = \Var(s_{t-1})$, $\Cov(s_{t-1},y_{t-1})=\sigma_{sy}$, $\sigma_y^2 = \Var(y_{t-1})$, and $ \sigma^2_{s|y} = \sigma_s^2-\sigma_{sy}^2/\sigma_y^2. $ Then the conditional losses in Definition~\ref{def:cond_mse} satisfy